pytorch/torchchat/docs/quantization.md

 - Explain GPTQ, RTN quantization approaches, examples
 - Show general form of –quantize parameter
 - Describe how to choose a quantization scheme.
 Which factors should they take into account?
 Concrete recommendations for use cases, esp. mobile.
-- Quantization reference, describe options for –quant parameter
+- Quantization reference, describe options for --quantize parameter
 - Show a table with performance/accuracy metrics
 - Quantization support matrix? torchat Quantization Support Matrix